clj-commons/aleph/README.md

 ### TCP

 A TCP server is similar to an HTTP server, except that for each connection the handler takes two arguments: a duplex stream and a map containing information about the client.
-The stream will emit Netty `ByteBuf` objects, which can be coerced into other byte representations using the [byte-streams](https://github.com/ztellman/byte-streams) library.
+The stream will emit byte-arrays, which can be coerced into other byte representations using the [byte-streams](https://github.com/ztellman/byte-streams) library.
 The stream will accept any messages which can be coerced into a binary representation.

 An echo TCP server is very similar to the above WebSocket example: